Homotopy theory of curved operads and curved algebras: Introduction

 \subsection{Outline of the remaining contents}

 We introduce several (co)free constructions.
 In the operadic context, we define a free pointed gr-dg operad and a free curved operad.
-The first one is used to build the cobar construction of an infinitesimal cooperad, the latter is used to endow the category of curved operads with a model structure.
-In the cooperadic context, we define the notion of altipotence which is a variation of the notion of conilpotence adapted to the complete setting.
-We provide a cofree construction in this setting and we use it in the definition of the bar construction of a curved operad.
+The first one is used to build the cobar construction of an altipotent cooperad, the latter is used to endow the category of curved operads with a model structure.
+In the cooperadic context, we provide a cofree construction and we use it to define the bar construction of a curved operad.

+In the definition of the cobar construction, the notion of an \emph{infinitesimal coideal} of a cooperad appears.
+This is a little different than an ordinary coideal; it has the same underlying unfiltered object as the cooperad.
+The only difference is that the counit is constrained to lie in degree $1$ of the filtration.
+As in the article \cite{HirshMilles}, this can be seen as an incarnation of the fact that curvature and counit play a dual role and that asking for the curvature to be in filtration degree $1$ corresponds dually to the requirement that the counit also must be in filtration degree $1$.